apnadkarni/hoedown/README.md

 compilers (pre-VS2013) due to C99-isms and use of some functions not available in the older RTL's.
 This fork works around those issues.

 In addition, a new directory, tcl, adds bindings for the Tcl language.
+See the readme.md in that directory for building the Tcl extension.